unsnipeable/matankify-v2/README.md

 [Urchin API Key](https://discord.gg/zmzGx3Hr8M): /dashboard

 # How to use
-Run node.js and type .help
+Set the key and type .help

-# Config (make sure to set keys!)
+# Config
 Path: ``%appdata%/.matankify/config``

 Set the content to: